 Finding the Best Places to Retire Since 2006!

-Overview: Lincoln, Nebraska's capital and second most populous city, is the home of Nebraska Wesleyan University (1,600 students) and the University of Nebraska at Lincoln (26,000 students).
+Lincoln is Nebraska's capital, second most populous city and home to Nebraska Wesleyan University (1,600 students) and the University of Nebraska at Lincoln (26,000 students).
 It sits amid gently rolling hills in the southeastern section of the state and started as a farming community.

-With two major hospitals, Lincoln has been ranked as one of America's healthiest cities.
-It is a pleasant, relaxed, if slightly provincial, place.
+With two major hospitals, Lincoln has been ranked as one of America's healthiest cities and is a pleasant, welcoming place.
 Cultural institutions include the Great Plains Art Museum, the International Quilt Study Center and Museum and the Lied Center for the Performing Arts.
-The downtown and historic Haymarket District, which is the renovated warehouse section, are centers for art, antiques, restaurants and theater.
+The downtown and historic Haymarket District, which is the renovated warehouse section, has centers for art, antiques, restaurants and theater.
 The Hyde Memorial Observatory on Holmes Lake is volunteer-run and free of charge, and there are recreation centers, golf courses, 125 parks and more than 130 miles of bike trails throughout the city.
 Wilderness Park features bridle and bike paths, and Pioneer Park has a nature center and 440 acres of native prairie.
 The Sunken Gardens have garnered national attention, and Pawnee State Recreation Area is popular with fishermen and hikers.

 UNL has a lecture series, dance performances and theater presentations.
 It also has an Osher Lifelong Learning Institute (OLLI) with classes for people age 50 or better.
 UNL Cornhusker football is nearly a religion.